Raymond James Stadium: Financing and construction

 Before construction began on the stadium, the Buccaneers and the Tampa Sports Authority signed a lease in which local government paid the vast majority of operating and maintenance expenses while the franchise kept almost all of the proceeds from all events held there.
 Former Tampa mayor Bill Poe went back to court to challenge the legality of the lease, again citing the state's constitutional ban on using tax dollars to enrich a private business in claiming that the "sweetheart deal" should be voided.
 A local court ruled in Poe's favor, but upon appeal, the Supreme Court of Florida ruled that the lease was constitutional because the stadium provided a "public benefit", and construction continued as planned.

 In 1998, a 13-year deal was agreed with Raymond James Financial, headquartered in St. Petersburg, for naming rights to the stadium.
-The deal was extended for 10 years in 2006 and again in 2016, and the deal is currently set to expire in 2031.
+The deal was extended for 10 years in 2006 and again in 2016, and the deal is currently set to expire in 2027.

 Opening, further developments

 The stadium officially opened on September 20, 1998, when the Buccaneers defeated the Bears, 27–15.
-The stadium hosted its first Major League Soccer match on March 20, 1999, when the Tampa Bay Mutiny lost to D.C.
-United 5–2.
-The Mutiny folded after the 2001 season after facing declining revenue due to declining attendance and the Bucs' lease at Raymond James Stadium which saw the Mutiny receiving no money from parking or concessions.
-They played their last home match on September 9, 2001—a 2–1 loss to the Columbus Crew.
+The stadium hosted its first Major League Soccer match on March 20, 1999, after the Tampa Bay Mutiny relocated from Houlihan's Stadium; the Mutiny lost their first match at Raymond James 5–2 to D.C.
+United with 16,872 in attendance.
+The Mutiny folded after the 2001 season after facing declining revenue due to declining attendance and the Bucs' lease at Raymond James Stadium, which saw the Mutiny receiving no money from parking or concessions.
+They played their last home match on September 9, 2001, a 2–1 loss to the Columbus Crew.
+The team had an average attendance of 10,479 per match in their final season at Raymond James Stadium.

 In April 2003, the Tampa Sports Authority proposed passing ownership of the stadium to Hillsborough County to avoid having to pay millions of dollars in property taxes (the Bucs' lease agreement dictated that they not have to pay property taxes).
 However, Bucs had a right of refusal and refused to sign off on the plan unless the local government paid more of the cost for gameday security and increased the amount of (county-purchased) insurance coverage for the stadium.
 The dispute continued for months until December 2003, when the county legally declared the stadium a condominium and took ownership.
 As part of the change, the Bucs were given ownership of portions of the structure.
 To win the Bucs' approval, the county agreed to refund the team's resultant property tax payments annually.